unitsofmeasurement/uom-guide/advanced.md

 My first method exposes how to print a message in Java and Groovy.

 {% sample lang="java" %}
-Here is how to print a message to `stdout` using Java.
+Here is how to print a message to `stdout` with Java.

 ```java
 System.out.println("My first method");
 ```

 {% sample lang="groovy" %}
-Here is how to print a message to `stdout` using Groovy.
+Here is how to print a message to `stdout` with Groovy.

 ```groovy
 fmt.Println("My first method")